Please visit our WNPRC outreach page.

 UW–Madison student admissions and the Primate Center

 Primatology covers many scientific disciplines.
 A degree in “primatology” is not available at the UW.
 If you are interested in becoming a primatologist, you must first determine which majors or disciplines best match your particular scholarly interests.
-These fields of study can include cellular and molecular biology, immunology, pathology, psychology, zoology, anthropology, obstetrics and gynecology, physiology, genetics, veterinary medicine, cell and regenerative biology and other fields.
+These fields of study can include biology, cellular and molecular biology, immunology, pathology, psychology, zoology, anthropology, physiology, genetics, veterinary medicine, cell and regenerative biology, microbiology, biochemistry, bioengineering, kinesiology and other fields.

 Once you have determined your preferred field, you must apply for entrance to the UW-Madison as an undergraduate or graduate student.